 Recruits and evaluates applicants, makes appointment recommendations to the Governor, and supports the development of the potential of the committee's members.

-The 20th Annual Youth Leadership Forum will be held on August 7-12, 2022 at the Dumas Bay Center in Federal Way, WA.
+The 20th Annual Youth Leadership Forum was held on August 7-12, 2022 at the Dumas Bay Center in Federal Way, WA.
+Report coming soon!

 WHO?
 Students 16 years of age prior to the start of YLF and under the age of 22.